Paperlike Screen Protector Review

 Drawing Experience

-But, besides that – the protector allows for a greater deal of control compared to using the iPad’s initial glossy screen.
+The protector allows for a greater deal of control compared to using the iPad’s initial glossy screen.
 For instance, you are able to get a greater idea of the pressure you are applying at any given moment alongside the entire process feeling a bit more controlled due to the more paper-esque experience.

 How Long Does Paperlike Last?